-If the board has a reason to believe that a person subject to the policy has failed to comply with it, it will investigate the circumstances.
+If the Committee has a reason to believe that a person subject to the policy has failed to comply with it, it will investigate the circumstances.

-If it is found that this person has failed to disclose a conflict of interest, the board may take action against them.
+If it is found that this person has failed to disclose a conflict of interest, the Committee may act against them.
 This may include seeking to terminate their relationship with the charity.

-If a person suspects that a board member has failed to disclose a conflict of interest, they must report their suspicions along with any supporting evidence to the Secretary of Animal Care Australia immediately.
+If a person suspects that a Committee member has failed to disclose a conflict of interest, they must report their suspicions along with any supporting evidence to the Secretary of Animal Care Australia immediately.
 Where this is not possible due to potential involvement of conflict by the Secretary then the matter must be reported to the President of Animal Care Australia.